NOTE: 2nd Tuesday in 2015 [1-13-2015] is the deadline for Fall 2015 admission.

 Once the Admissions office has received your application, it will, in turn, be available electronically to the Creative Writing Program and to you.
 To check the status of your application,and/or transcripts, go to http://my.fiu.edu

 In addition to University requirements, the Program requires: 1) two letters of recommendation to the director; 2) writing samples (see below); and 3) a letter stating your writing interest and background (see below).
 You must also have completed a minimum of 9 semester hours of undergraduate coursework in Creative Writing.
-These items should be UPLOADED with the online Graduate Admissions application.
+These items should be sent DIRECTLY TO the Creative Writing Program as Word or PDF attachments.
+Email items 1-3 to CAMPBET@FIU.EDU.
 Letters should be from teachers or editors familiar with your writing and should address your potential as a writer and graduate student.
 If you are applying to be a teaching assistant, they should discuss your potential as a teacher as well.

 Most important is the submission of samples of your creative work in the genre you intend to emphasize during your studies at F.I.U. (up to 20 pages of poetry; up to 35 pages of fiction or creative non-fiction; screenplay, first 30 pages plus a synopsis.)
 The writing samples AND letter stating your writing interest and background MUST be UPLOADED with your online graduate application.
 NOTE: ALL samples must state the genre type on each submission.
 Admission is competitive for those students who meet the minimum admission requirements, as space is limited.
 Fulfilling the minimum admission requirements does not guarantee admission.
 Admission to the program will depend primarily upon the strength of the manuscript submitted.